EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 point here is that the VM disk files should be owned by a separate user from your normal one, and so they cannot be read by rogue processes in your main account.
-You want to ensure that the only way your normal account can access it, is through SSH.)
+You want to ensure that the only way your normal account can access it, is through SSH, and only when its turned on.)

 ## Config